ahmedhaniY/102/Lab01b.md

 Reach potential | Gives up early

 ## Reminder to myself
-1. Keep your goal infront of you
+1. Keep your goal infront of your eyes
 2. Remember your beginnings
 3. Record your achievments